-Looking for a Kickass proxy?
+It’s 2022 and you are looking for Kickass proxy right?
 Since Kickass Torrents went bust in 2016 it’s left a hole for peer-to-peer sharing all around the world.
 Read on for a list of the best alternatives, ready to use today.

 Kickass Torrents, often abbreviated as KAT, was a hugely popular peer-to-peer file sharing network that was forced to close in 2016.
 Since then it’s been tough to find a Kickass proxy that sticks around for more than a few months.